 Mike Zunino continues tear, leads Mariners past Tigers 6-2

-Seattle Mariners' Mike Zunino points toward the stands as he heads home on his two-run home run against the Detroit Tigers in the sixth inning of a baseball game Monday, June 19, 2017, in Seattle.
-Seattle Mariners' Mike Zunino points toward the stands as he heads home on his two-run home run against the Detroit Tigers in the sixth inning of a baseball game Monday, June 19, 2017, in Seattle.
+Seattle Mariners' Guillermo Heredia connects for a two-run home run against the Detroit Tigers in the fifth inning of a baseball game Monday, June 19, 2017, in Seattle.
+Detroit Tigers starting pitcher Anibal Sanchez throws against the Seattle Mariners in the first inning of a baseball game Monday, June 19, 2017, in Seattle.

 Add your comments below